jasonbayton/11ty/_src/projects/managed-settings/support/customising-managed-settings.md

 <span class="material-symbols-outlined">work_alert</span> Licence required
 </div>

-To set customisation options, your organisation must be licenced.
+To set customisation options, your organisation must be licensed.
 If you do not have a valid licence, please contact [project-support@bayton.org](mailto:project-support@bayton.org) to obtain one.
 Pricing is defined on the [project page](/projects/managed-settings).

 </div>